-In the Atlanta area, snow is not that common but temperatures do often dip to below freezing overnight — and sometimes stay there for a while.
-Amplified moisture in the winter months is hard on any roofing system, so inspections and seasonal roof repairs are necessary to get the best performance out of your roof and improve its longevity.
+(UPDATED) Freezing temperatures damage roofs.
+And even though snow is pretty rare in metro Atlanta, temperatures often dip to below freezing overnight — and sometimes stay there for a while.
+Inspections and seasonal roof repairs are necessary to get the best performance out of your roof and improve its longevity.

 Here’s what to do:

-Step 1: Understand what freezing temperatures can do to a roofing system
+Step 1: Understand what freezing temperatures can do to your roofing system

-In addition, roofing systems in warmer climates may not have been built to withstand the additional weight and extreme changes that can be caused by a sudden freeze or unexpected snow.
+In addition, if your roofing system is in a warmer climate it may not have been built to withstand extreme temperature changes or the additional weight from unexpected snow.